cpq/bare-metal-programming-guide/README.md

 how given peripheral should behave.
 By reading registers, we can read back peripheral's data or configuration.

+There are many different peripherals.
+One of the simpler ones are GPIO (General Purpose Input Output), which allow user to set MCU pins into "output mode" and set high or low voltage on them.
+Or, set pins into an "input mode" and read voltage values from them.
+There is a UART peripheral which can transmit and receive serial data over two pins using RS232 protocol.
+There are many other peripherals.

+Often, there are multiple "instances" of the same peripheral, for example GPIOA, GPIOB, ... which control different set of MCU pins.
+Likewise, there could be UART1, UART2, ... which allow to implement multiple UART channels.
+On Nucleo-F429, there are several GPIO and UART peripherals.

-For example, a GPIO (General Purpose Input Output) peripheral allows to manipulate MCU pins by writing and reading to GPIO registers.
-The GPIOA peripheral starts at 0x40020000, and we can find GPIO register description in section 8.4.
-The datasheet says that `GPIOA_MODER` register has offset 0, that means that it's address is `0x40020000 + 0`, and this is the format of the register:
+For example, GPIOA
+peripheral starts at 0x40020000, and we can find GPIO register description in section 8.4.
+The datasheet says that `GPIOA_MODER` register has offset 0, that means that it's address is `0x40020000 + 0`, and this is the format of the
+register:

 <img src="images/moder.png" style="max-width: 100%" />